Are your hens producing more eggs than you can consume? Maybe it’s time to start a commercial poultry venture!

 The nesting box is where your girls will lay their eggs.
 Make sure it’s easily accessible for the hens.

-In addition, it should be safe for the eggs.
+It should be safe for the eggs.
 Also, you do not want dirty eggs.
 You might also want to consider routine cleaning.

 Ideally, you should collect eggs as soon as possible to avoid cracked eggs.
 Consider a nesting box that makes egg collection easy.

-Generally, one nesting box is good enough for three ladies.
+Generally, one nesting box is good enough for three hens.
 But I say, don’t be afraid to add an extra nesting box.
 It’s better to have an extra than to have eggs rolling out everywhere.

 I like to believe that hens thank us for what we give them with their eggs.
 If we offer them quality feed and treats, then they provide us quality eggs.